Homemade Steak and Kidney Pie Recipe

 - The method used here of preparing chips is one which was first suggested by the celebrity chef, Heston Blumenthal.
 It requires that the chips be cooked in three stages, over a period of a couple of hours or more.
 While this may sound like a lot of extra work, where time permits, the difference in the quality of the chips makes the effort more than worthwhile.

-Step Three: Frying the Chips for the First Time
+Step 3: Fry the Chips for the First Time

 - This should be done when the meat has been set aside to cool.

-Step Four: Assembling the Steak and Kidney Pie
+Step 4: Assemble the Steak and Kidney Pie

 - Start this when the chips are returned to the refrigerator.